-This is a smart cat who loves to play and will thrive with a family who is willing to teach him tricks, play games with him and provide him with plenty of interactive toys.
+The Bombay is a smart cat who loves to play and will thrive with a family who is willing to teach tricks, play games, and provide plenty of interactive toys.

 See all Bombay characteristics below!